cyber-boost/cargo-mate/README.md

 cargo install cargo-mate
 cm install && cm activate
 ```
-⚠️ **Note**: Requires C compiler/linker.
+⚠️ **Note**: 20+ minute build time.
+Requires C compiler/linker.
 If you get "linker cc not found", use Option 1 or 2 instead.

 ### Troubleshooting
 - **"linker cc not found"**: Install build-essential first, or use the curl/wget installers